svgeesus/EuroMPE/pitch-dac.md

 Summing from 2 × 10k resistors; gain trim from the third 10k resistor  + 10 ohm?
 3250 wirewound trimmer (but needs small compensating resistors, half of the trimmer value, on the input) plus current limiting innie 47R resistor and cap.
 3/4 of a quad array.
 In total, 1.5 quad arrays per channel (3 per pair of channels).

 3250 has 5% tolerance, 10Ω has effective resolution of 1.3% (130 mΩ), tempco ±50ppm/C
 Maybe better to use a non-wirewound on such a small resistance.
+Or use a high value, in parallel with one resistor of the divider to lower the value slightly.
+Jumper selects which one to lower.

 Needs error analysis to be sure the error budget from resistor matching is reasonable.
 Breadboard this with OPA2777PA to measure performance, in particular gain error and offsets.
 Assume  0.01% quad resistor pack, possibly with trimmers too.
-Needs DAC on a SOIC to DIP breakout board.
+Needs DAC on a SOIC to DIP breakout board [GOT].

 at 10k, 0.01% (100ppm) is 1 ohm; 0.025% (250ppm) is 2.5 ohm
 10,001/9999 gain gives a 1mv error on +5V, far too big.
 Overall gain will need trimming.

 Note "This unity-gain difference amplifier (equal resistors) causes the input difference voltage (V2-V1) to be impressed on R5; the resulting current flows to the load.
 The offset voltage, however, is applied directly to the noninverting input and is amplified by +2 – like a noninverting amplifier (G = 1 + R2/R1).
 Thus, a 10-mV offset voltage creates 20 mV across R5, producing a 20mA output current offset.
 A -10-mV offset would create a -20-mA output current (current sinking from the load)."

+3 op-amps per channel = 12 for 4 voice, plus 2-op-amps for DAC vref driving per voice = 8 for 4 voice.

-# Offset
+# Offset for secondary pitch output

+One global offset for all voices.

 ## Offset DAC

 Same DAC, similar circuit in terms of SPI connection, Vref and bipolar output amp.
 No offset trim.
 Several options:

-A) Gain set lower to give ±2V swing (10k and 25k).
+A) Gain set lower to give ±3V swing (10k and 20k).

 B) Unity gain, with ±3V swing?
 In which case even an AD780N 3V ref and unity-gain op-amp buffer?

 Unity gain inverting buffer for external (global) input, normalled to 0V (2 × 10k 0.025% resistors).

 Technically a 14bit DAC would be fine here.
 Or the lower grade of the 16bit.
 In practice it is easier to use known-working DAC and code for this one too.
+So:

+DAC plus output buffer [off-OP-A].

 ## Offset external Input

-Inverting buffer for offset output (2 × 10k).

-## Secondary pitch output
+Non-inverting buffer for input.
+Does this need to be as precise? [off-OP-B]

+## Offset summing

- Mixer to sum offset and external signals to send to pitch dac boards (3 × 10k).
+Inverting mixer to sum offset and external signals to send to pitch dac boards (3 × 10k). [off-OP-C]

+Inverting buffer for offset output (2 × 10k) [off-OP-D]

 Needs 2 quad resistor packs for offset.
 The less expensive 0.025% ones likely fine here.

+## Secondary pitch output

+Inverting buffer for pitch DAC inversion prior to mixing [sec-OP-A]

+Inverting mixer for pitch DAC and offset [sec-OP-B]